Abd al-Rahman ibn Khalid: Early life and governorship under Uthman

 Abd al-Rahman was born in c.
 616, the son of the prominent Muslim general and member of the Qurayshi clan of Banu Makhzum, Khalid ibn al-Walid.
 Abd al-Rahman's mother was Khalid's wife Asma, the daughter of Anas ibn Mudrik, a prominent chieftain and poet of the Khath'am tribe who was active during the pre-Islamic period and died several years after the advent of Islam in the 620s.
 Abd al-Rahman likely entered military service during the caliphate of Uthman.
 During Uthman's reign, he was appointed the governor of Jund Hims (military district of Homs) by Mu'awiya ibn Abi Sufyan, the overall governor of the province of Syria.
 Abd al-Rahman was dispatched by Mu'awiya to command a number of military campaigns against the Byzantines in Anatolia and was referred to in the Greek sources "Abderachman".

+First Fitna and campaigns against Ali

 He fended off a raid against Mu'awiya's territory in the Jazira (Upper Mesopotamia) by the Iraqi forces of Caliph Ali in 657.
+After Malik al-Ashtar pushed back Al-Dahhak ibn Qays al-Fihri at the Battle of Marj Marina, Mu'awiya dispatched Abd al-Rahman with a cavalry detachment, prompting al-Ashtar to withdraw from the environs of Harran and Raqqa.
 Later that year, Abd al-Rahman served as a commander in the Syrian army of Mu'awiya against Ali at the Battle of Siffin, where he fought with distinction and held the banner of the Syrians.
 His brother Muhajir fought for Ali's side in the same battle and was killed.
 During the subsequent arbitration talks in Adhruh or Dumat al-Jandal in 658 or 659 between the representatives of Ali and Mu'awiya, Abd al-Rahman was among those in the latter's faction to witness the arbitration document.